Washington gridlock butt of Obama jokes at White House correspondents' dinner

 Obama also took a swipe at Republicans for blocking his bid to raise the minimum wage.
 “If you want to get paid for not working you should run for Congress just like everyone else,” he said.

-In a self-deprecating crack at his own low popularity ratings, the president referred to fellow Democrats not wanting to campaign with him for November congressional elections.
-In a wistful joke involving one of his daughters he said, “I did notice the other day that Sasha needed a speaker for career day and she invited Bill Clinton.”
+In a self-deprecating crack at his own low popularity ratings, the president referred to his fellow Democrats not wanting to campaign with him for November congressional elections in a wistful joke involving one of his daughters: “I did notice the other day that Sasha needed a speaker for career day and she invited Bill Clinton.”

-With a reference to discredited reports that he was born abroad, Obama directed a jibe at the conservative Fox news network.
-“Let’s face it, Fox, you’ll miss me when I‘m gone.
-It will be harder to convince the American people that Hillary (Clinton) was born in Kenya.”

 Joel McHale, star of NBC comedy “Community” followed Obama with a well-received routine that had New Jersey Governor Chris Christie’s weight as its largest target.